Hinduism in West Bengal: Festivals

 Bengali Hindus in West Bengal observe a number of festivals, hence the Bengali proverb Baro Mase Tero Parbon (বারো মাসে তেরো পার্বণ).
 Birth Anniversary of Rabindranath Tagore which is celebrated as one of the major festivals of the state, Rathyatra and Janmashtami before the commencement of the autumnal festival season which starts with Vishwakarma Puja on the last day of Bengali month of Bhadra which is around the middle of September in the English calendar.
 The annual five-day Durga Puja is the biggest and most widely celebrated Hindu festival in West Bengal.
 Durga Puja is followed by Kojagari Lakshmi Puja, Kali Puja, Bhai Phonta, Jagaddhatri Puja and Kartik Puja.
 On 1 January Kalpataru Day is observed as an auspicious day associated with Ramakrishna Paramhansa.
-The winter solstice is celebrated a Paush Sankranti in mid January, followed by Netaji Jayanti or the birth anniversary of Netaji Subhas Chandra Bose and Saraswati Puja.
+The winter solstice is celebrated a Paush Sankranti in mid January, followed by Saraswati Puja.
 The spring festival of Holi is celebrated in the form of Dolyatra.
 The year ends with Charak Puja and Gajan.